b2renger/Introduction_A-frame/README.md

 - **image detection** : you can train a specific image of your choice to be a marker.
 You'll need to take a few steps though to make your program recognize your image; be aware that tracking quality will be dependent on the image you choose.
 - **marker less detection** : you can detect planes in your environment that is to say : the floor, the ceilling and the walls.
 Though this technology is not really easily available with free and open source web technologies yet.
 - **gps coordinates** : you can pin some contents to a specific gps position, but this is highly experimental at the moment and tracking is a bit shaky.
+- **face detection** : you can detect the presence of a face in an image and then pin content onto it.

 ARjs is a javascript library to create AR application, it allows you to track the position of markers / images and even gps coordinates.